frozeman/meteor-build-client/README.md

     // run meteor-build-client
     $ meteor-build-client ../myOutputFolder

+### Output

+The content of the output folder could look as follows:

+- `index.html`
+- `a28817fe16898311635fa73b959979157e830a31.css`
+- `aeca2a21c383327235a08d55994243a9f478ed57.js`
+- `...` (other files from your "public" folder)

+For a list of options see:

+    $ meteor-build-client --help

+### Passing a settings.json

+You can pass an additional settings file using the `--settings` or `-s` option:

+    $ meteor-build-client ../myOutputFolder -s ../settings.json

+**Note** Only the `public` property of that JSON file will be add to the `Meteor.settings` property.

 ### App URL

 Additionally you can set the `ROOT_URL` of your app using the `--url` or `-u` option: